crypto-org-chain/cronos-docs/for-users/crypto-wallets.md

 # 🔥 Crypto Wallets

-Cronos is supported by more than 30 wallets, some of which are shown [here](https://cronos.org/wallets).
+Cronos is supported by more than 30 wallets, including popular providers such as MetaMask, Ruby, and Ledger.

 ## Crypto.com Onchain Wallet